Patrick Trueman: Storylines

 Patrick is reunited with Yolande as he is celebrating his 77th birthday in The Queen Vic.
 Patrick and Yolande enjoy remembering old times and they flirt as they dance to Trinidadian music.
 Yolande later leaves for Birmingham and promises Patrick that they will keep in touch.
 Patrick befriends Ted Murray (Christopher Timothy) and they start playing chess together, and Patrick reveals that he has an internet girlfriend called Renee.
 Patrick wins a large sum of money on a bet, which he plans to use to see Renee in Trinidad, but he gives the money to Ted so he can go to Australia to see his son.
 Denise then finds out that Renee has been divorced several times, all from Caribbean expatriates in the UK, so warns Patrick.

-In July 2019 Patrick goes on holiday again to Trinidad.
-Later, he returns in September, alongside new wife Sheree Trueman (Suzette Llewellyn).
+In July 2019, Patrick goes on holiday again to Trinidad.
+Later, he returns in September, alongside new wife, Sheree Trueman (Suzette Llewellyn).
 Denise is initially cautious of Sheree and warns Patrick against her, however he reassures her.
-Sheree notices Ted is suffering from loneliness since the death of his wife Joyce (Maggie Steed), and so sets him up with her mother Wanda Baptiste (Anni Domingo).
+Sheree notices Ted is lonely following the sudden death of his wife Joyce (Maggie Steed), and so sets him up with her mother Wanda Baptiste (Anni Domingo).
 In January 2020, Isaac Baptiste (Stevie Basaula) arrives in Walford and is later revealed to be Sheree's son.
-Patrick is later revealed as his father.
+Patrick is later revealed as his father, having slept with Sheree over 30 years earlier.
 In 2020, Lucas returns to Albert Square and fearing that he might hurt Denise or her young son Raymond Dawkins (Michael Jose Pomares Calixte), Patrick asks Phil to attack Lucas.
 This proves successful, however when Lucas comes looking for answers, unbeknown to him, Denise has temporarily moved in with her civil partner Jack Branning (Scott Maslen), and instead talks with Patrick, where he confesses to Lucas.
 Patrick becomes more angry with Lucas and eventually collapses, suffering another stroke.
 Lucas reluctantly calls an ambulance and flees the scene.
 Patrick is rushed to hospital and later slowly says Lucas' name, revealing to Denise that he was at the scene and needs to be found.

 In 2023, Patrick gets back together with Yolande after she returns to Walford when her ex partner Anton finds out about Patrick and Yolande’s affair.
 Patrick goes on holiday to Trinidad in early 2024, during which time Yolande becomes closer with her Pastor, Gideon Clayton (Howard Saddler); when he returns, Pastor Clayton sexually assaults Yolande, which Yolande initially keeps a secret.
 Patrick supports Yolande when she confides in him about the assault, and is pleased when Clayton is arrested and charged.
 When Clayton commits suicide in September 2024, Patrick becomes concerned for Yolande as she rejects her faith and becomes distant from him, even forgetting the 20th anniversary of Paul's death.
 Yolande recovers her faith after attending a meeting with other victims of Clayton; the two reconcile and attend the Christmas carol concert on the Square on Christmas Eve 2024.